 CHULA VISTA, CALIFORNIA -- I have had one problem with the store that keeps repeating, always out of at least one item I need for my recipe at the time.
-Sometimes it's uncommon item that I have to go to Vons for or what usually is is a very common item like split green peas that they can't seem to keep in stock.
+Sometimes it's uncommon item that I have to go to Vons for or what usually is a very common item like split green peas that they can't seem to keep in stock.
 I have discussed this with employees over the past year.
 But there is nothing they can do about it.
-About 4 weeks ago when yet again this store fell short of an item I needed I talked to the General manager which is no easy task and time consuming.
+About 4 weeks ago when yet again this store fell short of an item I needed, I talked to the general manager which is no easy task and time-consuming.
 He apologized and yet again I ended up at Vons.

 As for Driscoll, contrary to their corporate hype about food safety, like other big agri-businesses, I don't think they really give a rat's ass about the safety of their products.
 And God knows the FDA and Agriculture Dept. doesn't bother inspecting stores or farms these days.

-UNIVERSITY PLACE, WASHINGTON -- A co-worker told me about a 2 for $2 sale in the meat section of Albertsons this week.
-This would be for Oscar Meyer bologna and hot dogs.
+UNIVERSITY PLACE, WASHINGTON -- A co-worker told me about a 2-for-$2 sale in the meat section of Albertsons this week.
+This would be for Oscar Mayer bologna and hot dogs.
 I thought this would be a great opportunity to save on the over-priced hot dogs they sell.
 I picked up 6 packs of hot dogs and 4 packs of bologna, a loaf of bread, a package of cheese and proceeded to the check-out.